Novemburr/checkerupper/README.md

 ./auto_checker.sh
 \#This will run the command and send the output to the emails located in the email_list.txt file, note currently this sends separate mails for each user but not each site;

-For email_list.txt make sure the emails are on separate lines:
+For email_list.txt make sure the emails are on separate lines.
 ```
 Good:
 yes@domain.com